getpelican/pelican-plugins/gravatar/Readme.rst

 Gravatar
 --------

+**NOTE:** `This plugin has been moved to its own repository <https://github.com/pelican-plugins/avatar>`_.
+Please file any issues/PRs there.
+Once all plugins have been migrated to the `new Pelican Plugins organization <https://github.com/pelican-plugins>`_, this monolithic repository will be archived.

 This plugin assigns the ``author_gravatar`` variable to the Gravatar URL and makes the variable available within the article's context.
 You can add ``AUTHOR_EMAIL`` to your settings file to define the default author's email